arulkolla/website/input/index.md

 ## Hi!

-I'm Arul Kolla, a high school senior attending Flintridge Preparatory School.
+I'm Arul Kolla, a freshman attending MIT.
 I love math and computer science, and have a passion for sharing awareness of these creative problem-solving skills with elementary and middle school students through my project [Gamifying Education](/gamifying.html).

 My academic interests typically tend to center around combinatorial algorithms, including combinatorial game theory, graph theory and data structures & algorithms.
 In addition, I'm also actively interested in computational linguistics (and linguistics in general).
 I also love sharing my passions with others.